 How does equity release work?

 You have to be at least 55 years old to qualify for equity release.
-There are two main equity release options available, including a lifetime mortgage and a home reversion plan.
+There are two main options available: a lifetime mortgage and a home reversion plan.

-For both plans you can choose to withdraw the money as a lump sum or in smaller amounts.
+With both plans, you can choose to withdraw the money as a lump sum or in smaller amounts.
 You only have to pay interest on the amount you have borrowed.
 You can also choose to ring-fence some of the value of your property for inheritance.

 You can remain in your property as long as it is your main residence and you follow the terms and conditions of your contract.

-Just like with mortgages you will need to do your research and get advice from an equity release broker to see whether it’s the right option for you, and if it is, which product will best suit your needs.
+Just like with mortgages, you will need to do your research and get equity release advice from an equity release broker to see whether it’s the right option for you, and if it is, which product will best suit your needs.